abdujalil-gafforov/TODO-Project/README.md

 # TO DO - Minimalistic To Do Site
 ### Features
  - Login & Registration
+- High-security hashing of passwords
+- Create & Edit & Delete Tasks
 - Simple Design
- - Create & Edit & Delete Tasks
 - Easy Search
  - and more...
 ### Used  Tools & Services
 - Django